 Because drought has the potential to impact every jurisdiction equally, all improved property and the entire population is exposed to this hazard.
-Foundations of all buildings are vulnerable; however, older structures or those built under less stringent foundation code requirements are most vulnerable.
-Critical infrastructure like water and wastewater lines, roads, and railroads are also vulnerable.
+General impacts may include water shortage, risk to public safety due to wildfire risk increases, respiratory impacts to the public due to affected air quality, and degradation of fish and wildlife habitat.

+Economic impacts may include: increased prices for food, unemployment for farm workers and ranch hands, livestock mortality from limited grazing availability, and reduced tax revenues because of reduced supplies of agriculture products and livestock that are dependent on rainfall.

 Lower income populations who may not have the resources to buy large quantities of bottled water in the event of a shortage may be more vulnerable than other populations.